ucsf-wynton/wynton-website-hpc/docs/hpc/about/pricing.md

 ### Buy new compute

 As of October 2018, **a compute unit with four nodes (112 cores), 384 GiB RAM, ~0.8 TiB local scratch, 10 Gbps network card, is ~37,000 USD**.
-It is possible buy into a partial compute unit - please let us known and we will combine your contributions with others before purchasing the new hardware.
+It is possible to buy into a partial compute unit - please let us know and we will combine your contributions with others before purchasing the new hardware.

 ### Bring your own compute